| CloserLook > John > John 11:8-48 |

 Now, it had

-been blown away.
+been blown away!

 ~ ~ ~ ~ ~ ~

-V46-48 "But some of them went their ways to
+46-48 "But some of them went their

-the Pharisees, and told them what things Jesus had done."
+ways to the Pharisees, and told them what things Jesus had done."

-Yes, Martha was right.
+Yes, Martha

-Not all of
+was right.
+Not all of the mourners were

-the mourners were Jesus’ friends.
+Jesus’ friends.

-V47-48 "Then gathered the chief priests and
+V 47-48 "Then gathered the chief priests and

 the Pharisees a council, and said, What do we? for this man doeth many miracles.
-Apparently this resurrection had made a profound impression on them.
+Apparently this

 But in

-their case, it was panic, not joy, that had
+their case, it was panic, not joy, that had welled up

-welled up in their hearts --- "If
+in their hearts --- "If we let him

-and take away both our place and nation."
+away both our place and nation."

 They were